 Explaining the global JTI movement, Olaf Steenfadt, the Project Director of the JTI at Reporters Without Borders (RSF), says that ”the road-testing of our JTI questionnaire in this region is an important and encouraging experience.
 We see already tangible improvements in editorial processes and external transparency of participating media outlets, which is clearly a win-win for everyone involved.”

 Through Phase 2 of the Building Trust in Media in SEE and Turkey, the EJN aims to strengthen freedom of expression while empowering youth to think critically in a region considered vulnerable to the spread of disinformation.
-The EJN media partners in Albania and Serbia, and other countries in the region, will continue to work towards strong commitment to journalistic professional standards.
+The EJN media partners in Albania and Serbia, and other countries in the region, will continue to work towards a strong commitment to journalistic professional standards.